rogelfuentes/NewPortfolio/README.md

 # Practice repo
-I'll be reviweing material from the bootcam and recreating the activities in class.
+I'll be reviweing material from the bootcamp and recreating the activities that I had in class.